 The programme has a multi-disciplinary structure and draws on the teaching and research strengths of CISD and of the SOAS departments of International Politics, Law, Economics and area studies (especially of Asia, Africa and the Middle East) as well as a wide range of languages.
 Students choose a combination of modules to meet their specific professional needs and personal interests.

-- One unit (or two half units) from A, B or C
+- One 30 credit module or two 15 credit modules from A, B or C

 - Dissertation (compulsory) on a topic related to the programme’s core themes